marvinquiet/SpaDOT/docs/index.md

 **Step 2: perform data preprocessing**

 After obtaining `ChickenHeart.h5ad`, we the perform the data preprocessing.
-Here, we use command line as demonstration:
+Here, we use command line as demonstration.

 ```
+Rscript run_SPARKX.R --data ./ChickenHeart.h5ad
 SpaDOT preprocess --data ./ChickenHeart.h5ad
 ```
+`run_SPARKX.R` can be found [here](https://github.com/marvinquiet/SpaDOT/blob/main/SpaDOT/Rcode/run_SPARKX.R).

-If spatially variable genes selection is not desired, you can add an additional option.
+If spatially variable genes selection is not desired, you can add an additional option `--feature_selection False`, which would use all genes from the data.
 However, we again recommend having feature selection to generate better results.

 ```
 SpaDOT preprocess --data ./ChickenHeart.h5ad --feature_selection False
 ```

-After data preprocessing, we will obtain `processed_ChickenHeart.h5ad` in the directory.
+After data preprocessing, we will have `processed_ChickenHeart.h5ad` in the directory.

 **Step 3: train SpaDOT to obtain latent representations**